LabyrinthV/CM4025/README.md

 The application has fulfilled the Must, Should and Could requirements.
 But has not completely fulfilled the Would requirements.
 The admin can calculate a quote without a fudge factor but the user cannot.
 And subtasks have been implemented but the ability to see the intermediate calculations has not been implemented.

-To run this application you will need to install this repository and run the following commands in the directory of your repository:
+To run this application you will need to install this repository and run the the startup script.
+This will install all the dependencies and run the application.

-npm install